santatamas/blog/_posts/2017-09-18-Upgrading-dotnetcore.md

 Restore failed for 'Microsoft.AspNetCore.Http.Features (>= 2.0.0)
 ```

-Just a sidenote, VS Mac uses it’s own nuget package manager instead of calling the cli tool (as opposed to VS Code)
+Just a sidenote, VS Mac uses its own nuget package manager instead of calling the cli tool (as opposed to VS Code)

 What happened here?
 It looks like it cannot find the required packages for dotnetcore 2.0.
 Unfortunately, I don’t have the full package manager log, but I can tell you that it used the [https://api.nuget.org/v3/index.json](https://api.nuget.org/v3/index.json) NuGet feed to look up the package information.
 I went ahead and opened the urls in my browser, and low and behold...the proper versions were there!